 Rosa rubrifolia and Artemisia Powis Castle

-Rose and wormwood create a simple but effective combination.
-No blooms needed for this one!
+Rose and Wormwood create a simple but effective combination.
+No blooms are needed for this one!

 6. Lobelia tupa and Giant Oat

 Lobelia tupa in front of Stipa giant oat

 A soft late summer combo of Lobelia tupa and the giant oat grass Stipa gigantea at The Newt in Somerset.

 Woods, orchards, and cultivated gardens are nurtured using age-old skills at The Newt in Somerset.
 Close to artistic Bruton, this large working estate immerses visitors in the tranquillity of nature.

 The world-class gardens at The Newt cleverly evoke different historic eras.
 Explore the Cottage Garden for a glimpse of Gertrude Jekyll’s famous landscaping style, and see the flowers that scented 19th century gardens in the Victorian area.
 The Cascade is a contemporary twist on traditional water features, and the Colour Gardens feature hellebores, astrantias and anemones inspired by garden designer Penelope Hobhouse.
 Her family home was The Newt’s Georgian manor Hadspen House – now a luxurious hotel.